Mgalazyn/UG2BS_app_v2/README.md

-Console application for gym members, or new gym comers to help them calculate daily calories intake, build a free traning plan for each day (pre-programmed training plan by personal trainer with 10 years expirience) program have a possiblity to interact with user, or even send traning plan to him by email.
+Console application for gym members, or new gym comers to help them calculate daily calories intake, build a free traning plan for each day (pre-programmed training plan by personal trainer with 10 years experience) program have a possiblity to interact with user, or even send traning plan to him by email.